thutbbs21-arch/MIS-311/README.md

 Figure 5.
 Recalculating Missing Average Score Using Excel Formula

-As shown in Figure 5, this calculation ensured that each student record had a valid and consistent average score derived directly from their subject results.
+This method was chosen because ***average_score*** is a derived variable that depends directly on existing subject scores.
+Recalculating missing values ensures accuracy and internal consistency, as it relies on already available, valid data rather than estimation or deletion.
 After this process, no missing values remained in the ***average_score*** column.

 ### 2.2.2.
-Fill Parental Education
+Imputing Parental Education

 To determine appropriate values for the missing entries in the ***parental_level_of_education*** column, a PivotTable was created in Excel to analyze the frequency of each education level within each race/ethnicity group.